boostrjs/boostr/packages/tsconfig/README.md

 ## Usage

-At the root of your project, create a `tsconfig.json` file with the following content:
+At the root of your app services, create a `tsconfig.json` file with the following content:

 ```json
 {